abelkm99/fast_api_challange/README.md

+ON THE TASK IT IS ASKING TO SAVE DATA ON THE MEMORY.
+ - I WOULD ASSUME IT MEANS ON THE DATABASE.

 # TASKS.
   - [x] Develop a web application following the MVC design pattern.
     - [x] Implement separate levels for Routing, Business Logic, and DB calls.